Heading

 Get current paragraph Range

 We first access the current paragraph through the Selection as we've done before.
+We then refer to its Paragraphs collection.

 Selection.Paragraphs.First.Range